chinmaygarde/sft/README.md

 ## Build & Run

-* `make sync` ensures that the right sub-module dependencies are pulled in.
+* `just sync` ensures that the right sub-module dependencies are pulled in.
-* `make run` runs the demo application.
+* `just run` runs the demo application.